-Assurance Rating Key: Red Effective controls may not be in place and, Amber Effective controls are thought to be in plac Green Effective controls are definitely in place an
+Assurance Rating Key: Red Effective controls may not be in place and/or appropriate assurances are not available to the Board Amber Effective controls are thought to be in place but assurances are uncertain and/or possibly insufficient Green Effective controls are definitely in place and Board are satisfied that appropriate assurances are available

-Ref Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence How identified gaps are being managed Committee providing assurance to TB Assurance rating 01 To deliver high quality, saf e and responsiv e patient services, shaped by be st practice and o ur communitie s Developing a Safety Culture - Programme of work in place to implement the requirements of the National Patient Safety Strategy (culture and systems) Human Factors faculty in place and face to face training restarted.
+Ref Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) (Control Gane How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence Committee providing assurance to TB Assurance rating SO1 To deliver high quality, saf e and responsive patient services, shaped by be est practice and o our communitie s Developing a Safety Culture - Programme of work in place to implement the requirements of the National Patient Safety Strategy (culture and systems) Human Factors faculty in place and face to face training restarted.
 Commencing next steps of cultural work with external agency.
 Pascale survey work continues to be undertaken.
 Safe to Say Campaign launched.
 Further work required in conjunction with People and OD to develop the Just Culture framework.
-To be considered as part of the Trust Culture and Leadership Programme Safety Culture Surveys Action plans from focus groups and Pascal survey findings.
+Safety Culture Surveys Action plans from focus groups and Pascal survey findings.
 Regular update reports to the Patient Safety Group and upwardly reported to QGC and through TLT.
-Theatre Safety Group reporting progress against a Quality Improvement plan to PSG. commence upward Where possible, safety conversations have been taking place with staff.
+Theatre Safety Group reporting progress against a Quality Improvement plan to PSG. commence upward reporting to PSG from July 2022.
+Where possible, safety conversations have been taking place with staff.
 (PSG) Robust Quality Governance Committee, which is a sub- group of the Trust Board, in operation with appropriate reporting from sub-groups.
-(CG) None identified.
-Not applicable Upward reports from QGC sub-groups 6 month review of sub- group function Annual review of QGC None identified Not applicable takes place.
+None identified.
+Not applicable Upward reports from QGC sub-groups 6 month review of sub-group function Annual review of QGC None identified Not applicable (/ takes place.
 Effective sub-group structure and reporting to QGC in place (CG) None identified.
 Not applicable Sub-Group upward reports to QGC None identified.
-Not applicable d/or appropriate assurances are not available to the Board ace but assurances are uncertain and/or possibly insufficient and Board are satisfied that appropriate assurances are available
+Not applicable